dotty-staging/dotty/docs/docs/reference/experimental/canthrow.md

  - It augments the type checking of `throw` by _demanding_ a `CanThrow` ability or the thrown exception.
  - It augments the type checking of `try` by _providing_ `CanThrow` abilities for every caught exception.

 That's all.
-It's quite noteable that one can do exception checking in this way without any special additions to the type system.
+It's quite remarkable that one can do exception checking in this way without any special additions to the type system.
 We just need regular givens and context functions.
 Any runtime overhead is eliminated using `erased`.

 ## Caveats